zmisgod/gofun/README.md

 ## to do list

-- [x] get url and page title
+- [x] get url and page title (finish at 26.12.2017)
+- [ ] write a demo about auto create a folder and save a image here (finish at 27.12.2017)
-- [ ] create a folder name is page title
+- [ ] create a folder name as page title
 - [ ] download images
 - [ ] optimize code